rbustos567/vm-ctl/README.md

 6. Login to VM using root and the newly set root password: YourSecurePassword

-7. To quit from terminal session of VM press: Ctrl + o
+7. To quit from terminal session of VM press: Ctrl+O

 8. Stop the VM:
 vm-ctl stop --name debian-test